GregorySwart/platformer/README.md

 - [ ] Add a start menu and exit screen
   - [ ] Add option to choose character (i.e. have a different picture)
 - [ ] Disallow the player to jump up through the bottom of platforms, making the game much harder (?)
-- [ ] Add a double jump (?)
+- [x] Add a double jump (?)
 - [ ] Add some way of spending accumulated score/money
 - [ ] Make the game harder as score increases
-  - [ ] Make platforms smaller as score increases
+  - [x] Make platforms smaller as score increases
   - [ ] Make platforms move faster as score increases
+- [ ] Fix player/platform collision detection

 BUGS:
 - [x] If platform threshold is set to 10, occasionally there will be a gap between platforms too big to jump.
 Setting it to 20 solves this but makes the game freeze sometimes due to there not being any suitable positions for platforms - Fixed by redoing platform generation logic.
 Instead of always spawning new platforms at y=0 (the top of the screen), we now generate them some random distance above the current highest platform.
 This also eliminates occasional lag from trying to generate the same platform many times until finding a suitable spot
+- [ ] Double jumps are not always picked up